Iker8av/Iker8av/README.md

 if status == graduate {
     print("Congratulations!
 Now go and make your dreams true")

-    var objective = SiliconValley as Place
+    var objective = SiliconValley as Goal
 }
 ```